Olympic court: Valieva will testify in doping case hearing

 Valieva has yet to speak to the media since the news conference following the Russians’ team gold, when the seemingly unbeatable star looked every bit the precocious teenager.
 Between questions, she was snapping photos and texting, while squeezing the plush mascot given to each medalist.

-“We all did such a good job,” Valieva said.
+“We all did such a good job,” she gushed.
 “I’m very proud of my team.”

 Now, all their gold medals hang in the balance, unlikely to be decided until long after the Olympics end.